Emblem of Mozambique

-The national emblem of Mozambique was adopted in 1990 in the Constitution of Mozambique article 194.
-The article clearly states the design and meaning of the device.
-It shows a gear wheel, bordered by corn stalks and sugarcane.
-In the middle there is a red sun over a map of Mozambique in green, and blue waves, an AK-47 crossed with a hoe, and a book.
-The wreath is tied with a ribbon bearing the name of the country.
-The emblem is "socialist heraldry" style similar to those of the Soviet republics.
+The national emblem of Mozambique was adopted in 1990 in the Constitution of Mozambique Article 194, which states the design and meaning of the device.
+It shows a gearwheel bordered by corn stalks and sugarcane.
+In the middle, there is a red sun over a map of the country in green, blue waves, an AK-47 crossed with a hoe, and a book.
+The wreath is tied to a ribbon bearing the name of the country.
+The emblem is rendered in a socialist heraldry style similar to those used by the republics of the Soviet Union.

 Description

-As described in the Mozambican constitution article 194, the various parts of the emblem have a special symbolism, i.e.
+As described in Article 194, the various parts of the emblem each have a special symbolism, including: